bomrena/RaspberryPI_CO2_Monitor/README.md

 # RaspberryPI_CO2_Monitor
-## CO2 Monitoring with a Rasperry Pi :monkey:
+## CO2 monitoring with a rasperry pi :monkey:

 This projects aims to monitor the CO2-level of a room and displays it on a RGB-LED.
 In addition to that, if the CO2-level of the room is higher than healthy for people, a buzzer starts to beep in order to warn the people in that room.
 To furthermore visualize the CO2-Level a RGB-LED is functioning as a kind of traffic light to prohylacticly signal the conentration.